-Table II shows the power overhead for the network components of one router estimated from the Synopsys Design Compiler with a nominal supply voltage of $1.0\ V$ and an operating frequency of $2\ GHz$ .
+Table 2 shows the power overhead for the network components of one router estimated from the Synopsys Design Compiler with a nominal supply voltage of 1.0 V and an operating frequency of 2 GHz.
 A buffer for the baseline design is a a four flit register buffer and a buffer for QORE is a four stage reversible channel buffer.
-Each router, in either design, contains 32 buffers (4 inputs $\times$ 8 buffers).
-The buffers in QORE consume 19.8 mW of power; approximately 82.3% less than the baseline register buffers.
+Each router, in either design, contains 32 buffers (four inputs $\times$ eight buffers).
+The buffers in QORE consume 19.8 mW of power; approximately 82.3 percent less than the baseline register buffers.
 The amount of leakage power for the reversible channel buffer was found to be 2.44 nW.
-The overhead of the LC and FC is approximately $96\ nW$ of power and a timing of $0.07\ ns$ .
+The overhead of the LC and FC is approximately 96 nW of power and a timing of 0.07 ns.
+The power of the control block used to switch MFC states was found to be approximately 16.32 nW.
 The power is a minimal fraction of the total router and the timing is within or clock period.
-The link power for both baseline and QORE are equal
+The link power for both baseline and QORE are equal since the total link bandwidth is kept equal.
+An crossbar power overhead of 27.9 percent is due to the backup ring network in QORE leading to a slightly larger crossbar.